One of the mysteries of the English language finally explained.

-A guest staying for some days in a person's private house:‘come and be my house guest in Hampshire’
+A guest staying for some days in a private house.

 - ‘The unwanted house guests leave John just a little jealous.’

 - ‘An interesting weekend; we had a house guest, one of my brother-in-law's friends, Aaron, the type of house guest that gives a good name to house guests.’

 - ‘Presumably it can't interfere with my choice of dinner guests or house guests - or, most of us, would think, roommates who would share a two-bedroom apartment.’